ajnatarajan/CS132Projects/FinalProject/APIDOC.md

 # *GameAnime* API Documentation
 *This API is used to support the Game Anime Shop, an e-commerce site built as my CS 132 Spring 2022 Final Project.
-It supports the sale of several gift cards to popular anime streaming platforms and online video games.*
+It supports the sale of several gift cards to popular anime streaming platforms and online video games.
+Any errors due to the server return a 500-level error *

 ## *Products*
 **Request Format:** */products*